liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

-Once you develop a [Form Field Type](/developer/tutorials/-/knowledge_base/7-0/creating-form-field-types), you might want to add settings to it.
-To illustrate this, read here to learn to  add a *mask* and a *placeholder* to the Time field created in the previous tutorial.
+Once you develop a [Form Field Type](/developer/tutorials/-/knowledge_base/7-0/creating-form-field-types), you might want to add settings to it, and you certainly can.
+Here you'll learn by discovering how to add a *mask* and a *placeholder* to the Time field created in the previous tutorial.

 +$$$

 **Note:**
 To learn more about using masks with the AUI Timepicker, go [here](http://alloyui.com/tutorials/timepicker/).
-The mask just sets the format the timepicker uses to display the choices.
+The mask just sets the format the timepicker uses to display the time choices.
 Use the [strftime format](http://pubs.opengroup.org/onlinepubs/007908799/xsh/strftime.html) to pick the mask you want.